Lemnian deeds

 A Lemnian deed is the cruel slaughter of someone as revenge.
-There are two possible origins for this term: the epic of Jason and the Argonauts, where Pelasgian women killed their men, and that of Herodotus narrative where the Pelasgians killed captive mothers and children.
+There are two possible origins for this term: the epic of Jason and the Argonauts, where Pelasgian women killed their men, and that of Herodotus‘ narrative where the Pelasgians killed captive mothers and children.

-As is usual in other nationalistic epics as well, other people and tribes are deemed to have barbaric tendencies.
-Besides, Pelasgians of Lemnos spoke pre-Greek Lemnian, and were technologically inferior (as can be seen from the weapons found in burials), which further promoted their primitive nature.
+As in other nationalistic epics, non-Greek people and tribes are often deemed to have “barbaric” tendencies.
+Further, the Pelasgians of Lemnos reportedly spoke a pre-Greek language, which contributed to the construction of narratives emphasizing their alterity.